rossbar/elegant-scipy/README.md

 Or, if you are feeling adventurous, you can compile the notebooks yourself by following the instructions below.

-# Building the IPython notebooks
+# Building the Jupyter notebooks

 This book was written in markdown, with `notedown` and `jupyter nbconvert` used to build the book.
 To recreate the book contents, install the dependencies,